Spending Your Miles & More Miles Wisely

 “We booked a one-way flight from Japan to Europe on a premium partner airline.
 Not only was the mileage cost reasonable, but the ticket included a generous two-piece luggage allowance per person, which would have cost a fortune on a cash ticket.
 It made the entire travel experience smoother and more enjoyable.”

-Here are some real examples of one-way flights operated by Lufthansa, showing the mileage and tax costs.
+Here are some real examples of one-way flights operated by Lufthansa, showing the mileage and tax costs (prices vary based on demand).

 | Route | Class | Miles | Taxes & Fees |